 Methanol addition would increase sludge production at the rate of about 0.6 lb/lb of nitrate nitrogen reduced.
-For example, using MBBR, about 82,300 lbs/d of nitrogen would be reduced to achieve 4 mg/L of total nitrogen during the maximum month, and about 49,400 lb/d of additional sludge would thus be produced.
+For example, using MBBR, about 102,100 lbs/d of nitrogen would be reduced to achieve 4 mg/L of total nitrogen during the maximum month, and about 62,000 lb/d of additional sludge would thus be produced.

 The additional sludge produced would impact thickening of biological sludge and sludge digestion.
-At a concentration of about 0.6%, additional sludge to be thickened would amount to about 700 gpm.
+At a concentration of about 0.6%, additional sludge to be thickened would amount to about 870 gallons per minute.
 The design concentration of thickened biological sludge is 5% and the digesters are sized to provide 15 days of storage at the maximum month.
-Under these conditions, about 2 million gallons of digestion capacity would be needed.
+Under these conditions, about 2.23 million gallons of digestion capacity would be needed.
 Based on current operating practices, the digesters have enough capacity to handle the additional sludge flow.
-However, if necessary the volume of additional sludge produced could be lowered with sidestream treatment, which is further examined in section 5.4.
+However, if necessary the volume of additional sludge produced could be lowered with sidestream treatment, which is further examined in Section 5.4.